noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-27_Houskeeping_and_Target_Genes_Post.md

 #### **Elongation Factor 1-alpha (*EF1α*)**
   * **Expected Expression:** Highly stable, constant baseline expression levels.
-  * **Rationale:** Given its continuous and fundamental role in translational elongation (Sasikumar et al., 2012), its transcription remains unaffected by environmental shifts, making it an ideal baseline for coral host normalization under thermal stress.
+  * **Rationale:** Given its continuous and fundamental role in translational elongation (Sasikumar et al., 2012), its transcription will remain unaffected by environmental shifts, making it an ideal baseline for coral host normalization under thermal stress.

 #### **Cyclophilin (*CYC*)**
   * **Expected Expression:** Constant, unaltered transcription levels across all groups.
   * **Rationale:** As a highly conserved chaperone required for baseline protein folding, its transcriptional resilience under severe thermal and light stress makes it a validated reference control for the *Symbiodiniaceae* compartment (Rosic et al., 2011).

 ### 2. Experimental Target Genes (Expected Dynamics)